What if LNG was the marine fuel of the future?

 Fuelling with renewable energy

-For nearly 50 years, our Tilbury LNG facility in Delta, BC, has been providing backup natural gas supply to our local customers on the coldest days of the year when demand is highest.
-Throughout Tilbury’s history, including the first expansion completed in 2018, we’ve continued to meet increasing energy demand.
+Throughout Tilbury's nearly 50-year history, including the first expansion completed in 2018, we’ve continued to meet increasing energy demand.
 Because we use renewable hydroelectricity to produce our LNG, it’s 30 per cent less carbon intensive than other global producers on average.
 No wonder Tilbury is highly regarded among the cleanest LNG facilities in the world.4

 We’re also proposing to add more LNG storage and liquefaction capacity to strengthen BC’s natural gas system and produce more LNG for marine and overseas customers.
 And this is only the beginning for opportunities to promote the use of this alternative fuel source, connecting industry partners with potential LNG customers.